What Is Organics Recycling?

 *(note multi-family does not require a “food waste” program but does require recycling for yard waste).

-*If you are a school or school district in the County of Kern more than likely you are affected by these laws.
+*Schools and school districts (public entities) are included in this law.
 It is estimated that more than 8 tons of food waste can be composted from local schools every day.

 AB 1826 “Mandatory Commercial Organics Recycling” | Assembly Bill 1826 went into effect April 1,2016 requiring businesses to recycle their organic waste depending on the amount of waste they generate per week.

 Who is affected?
 Businesses or Multifamily units with five (5) or more units who generate more than two (2) cubic yards of TRASH a week.
 The goal of the bill is to divert 50% of organics disposal from commercial businesses by 2020 as compared to 2014.
 The law changed in January of 2019 from four (4) cubic yards of organics to 4 cubic yards of trash per week.
 As of September 2020, Cal Recycle has dropped the cubic yardage from (4) to (2) cubic yards of trash per week.

 *(note mulit-family does not require a “food waste” program).

 Requirements of Local Government: Local jurisdictions must have an Organic Waste Recycling Program in place.
 Jurisdictions must identify regulated businesses and multi- family units.
 Conduct outreach and education to inform those businesses how to recycle organic waste, monitor to identify those not recycling, and inform them of the law and how to recycle organic waste.
 By August 1, 2017 Jurisdictions must provide information about their Organic Waste Recycling Program implementation in the annual report submitted to CalRecycle